DiltheyLab/graph-genome-workbench/index.md

 ## Software

 This is a list of software that is being installed when you use this image.
+If you have any issues using this playbook on a deNBI virtual machine or any other system, please write an [issue](https://github.com/DiltheyLab/graph-genome-workbench/issues).

 | software      | command line |
 |:--------------|:-------------|